kynetx/Fuse-API/installation_instructions.md

 			Fuse.configureVehicles({}, show_res)

-2. Install the Carvoyant device ID.
+2. Install the Carvoyant device ID and initialize the Carvoyant Account

+updateCarvoyantDeviceID

 2. Test the configuration
 If your configuration is connected to a real device in the Carvoyant system, you can tell Fuse to update the vehicle data from Carvoyant: